juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-30.md

 4 - 5 - 7 - 7 - 9 - 10 - 11 - 13 - 1 - 7 - 6 - 2 - 12
 ```

-Also, “the original path”?
+Also, "the original path"?
-Toquill says something about being on “the Lamb”, “Emily is quite a foxhound” and finding the “Prophetic Epidiascope”.
+Toquill says something about being on "the Lamb", "Emily is quite a foxhound" and finding the "Prophetic Epidiascope".
 Also, these are the books I found for smithing were:
-“Heat Twice, Hammer Once: Methods for Careful Blacksmithing”
+"Heat Twice, Hammer Once: Methods for Careful Blacksmithing"
-“Art of the Forge Ornate: Smithing Techniques for Swords and Daggers”
+"Art of the Forge Ornate: Smithing Techniques for Swords and Daggers"

 Steps for making the Meriele’s sword:
 - Takah: Selecting of the Materials (steel)